Resident Handbook - Quick Links

 Change of information

 It is important that you notify PMI Georgia of any changes in your telephone, fax, cell numbers, or email.
-An information change form may be submitted from the PMI Georgia website on the Update Tenant Information page.
+Email email@example.com with your new information.

 The PMI Georgia website contains important information for tenants.
 You may submit maintenance requests from the Maintenance page of the PMI Georgia website.
-You may pay your rent from the Tenant page of the PMI Georgia website.
+You may pay your rent through the Tenant Portal.
 You may download a copy of this Tenant Handbook as well as other forms that will be helpful to you.
-You may also send emails to PMI Georgia directly from the website on the Contact Us page.

 PMI Georgia Office